Caterham CT01: Season review

-Livery
+Sponsorship and livery

 As the team were previously known as Team Lotus from the previous season, they went into the 2012 season with subtle livery changes by removing the white-green stripe on the rear wing while the front and rear section of the car were kept as well as the green paint tone.

-For the few remaining races, the team partnered with the football team Queens Park Rangers.
+From the Canadian Grand Prix onwards, the team partnered with the football team Queens Park Rangers.